Engagement

 Frequently asked questions

-What makes a virtual team building game actually work for a distributed team?
+What makes a virtual team building game work for a distributed team?

 How many people can join a distributed team building event?